Action-State Dependent Dynamic Model Selection: Problem Setup

 This means that we are in state $s$ and for that time only we shall take decision $a\in\mathcal{A}$ rather than decision $\pi\left(s\right)$.
 For example, $Q^{\pi}\left(s,a\right)-V^{\pi}\left(s\right)$ tells us the total difference incurred by using $a\in\mathcal{A}$ instead of $\pi$, for one period only, when we are in state $s$.
 Recall that $s$ can include information on the previous action.
 By definition, $Q^{\pi}\left(s,\pi\left(s\right)\right)=V^{\pi}\left(s\right)$.
 For the optimal policy that gives (\ref{EQ_optimalValueFunction}), the we have the following relation $V^{*}\left(s\right)=\max_{a\in\mathcal{A}}Q^{*}\left(s,a\right)$.

 These relations cannot be used in practice if the operator $\mathbb{K}^{\pi}$ is unknown.
 We need to rely on sample procedures to estimate the above quantities.
 We introduce an algorithm for this purpose (Section \ref{Section_algorithm}).
-Before doing so, we provide more insights on the difference between the present framework and the one of standard model selection.
-We shall also show how the practical problem of choosing among different portfolio models fits within our framework (Sections \ref{Section_portfolioChoice} and \ref{Section_empirical}).
+Before doing so, in order to clarify the problem, we show how the practical problem of choosing among different portfolio models fits within our framework (Sections \ref{Section_portfolioChoice} and \ref{Section_empirical}).